Binance Market Update (2022-10-01)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include ERN, FIDA, and DF, up by 35%, 15%, and 13%, respectively.
+Market outperformers include ERN, RSR, and FIDA, up by 30%, 19%, and 16%, respectively.

 Market movers: